Healthcare organizations are adopting AI-enabled clinical tools at an accelerating pace.

 Governance Brief No.5

-Boards evaluating AI-enabled clinical systems may benefit from an independent governance perspective prior to deployment.
+Boards evaluating AI-enabled clinical systems may benefit from an independent governance perspective before deployment.

 A structured external review often surfaces gaps that are easy to miss during implementation planning.